majeinfo/chaingun/README.md

 # TODO
 - add a web interface to create/import/export Playbooks
-- implements the "connect-to" option to reverse the roles and cross through the firewalls
-- add options to handle SSL certificates ?
+- need to support other protocols ?
+(SQL, MongoDB...)

 # License
 Licensed under the MIT license.